 Theodore Henry Schreiber was born on July 11, 1938, in Brooklyn Hospital.
 His father, Carl Schreiber, was a lithographer.
 Schreiber remembers, "Before the job was computerized, he used to mix paints for printing on metal -- a candy box, say.
 It was a hard job.
 It would get to be 130 degrees near the ovens in the factory, and summer was a killer."
 His mother, Helen Maar Schreiber, had three children.
 Ted was in the middle, coming six years after his brother Fred and a year ahead of his sister Trudy.

 As one might expect, young Schreiber was a Brooklyn Dodgers fan.
 He went to Ebbets Field three or four times a year while growing up in the Marine Park neighborhood.
-The Torre brothers -- Rocco, Frank, and Joe -- lived there too.
+The Torre brothers -- Rocco Torre, Frank Torre, and Joe Torre -- lived there too.
 As for favorite players, Schreiber says, "Everybody loved Mickey Mantle.
-I liked all three of the New York center fielders then -- Mantle, Mays, and Snider.
+I liked all three of the New York center fielders then -- Mantle, Willie Mays, and Snider.
 I got to know Duke Snider when he was on the Mets with me -- a real class guy."

 Schreiber played softball as a young boy; he didn't play hardball until he was 15 years old.
 He was then attending James Madison High School, which has graduated Nobel Prize winners, U.S. Senators, a Supreme Court justice -- and at least two other big-leaguers, Cal Abrams and Frank Torre, as well as Players Association director Marvin Miller.
 "I made the team as a pitcher," Schreiber notes, "but I wanted to play every day.
 I started playing all over."